 Performance indicators are grouped into two groups: external indicators (from outside the company) and internal indicators (from within the company).

-External indicators focus on changes in the business environment (political, economic, technological, sociological changes, changes in markets, customers, competitors, products, suppliers) that can have a positive influence (opportunities) or negative (risks) on the objectives and strategies of the company.
+External indicators focus on changes in the business environment (political, economic, technological, sociological changes, changes in markets, customers, competitors, products, and suppliers).
+Moreover, that can have a positive influence (opportunities) or negative (risks) on the objectives and strategies of the company.

-Internal indicators cover changes and management activities of the company’s strategy, processes, resources, performance factors.
+Internal indicators cover changes and management activities of the company’s strategy, processes, resources, and performance factors.

 Performance Management Process